Pets that Reduce Anxiety in Children & Adults

 Rabbits, guinea pigs, fish, horses, and even crickets have something powerful in common.
-All have been shown to help people reduce their anxiety and stress.
-Along with traditional pets such as dogs and cats, science has now shown that having a family pet can reduce anxiety.
-A variety of animals can become “man’s best friend,” as the process of caring for and loving an animal itself promotes healing benefits.
+Along with traditional pets such as dogs and cats, all have been shown to help reduce anxiety and stress.
+A variety of animals can become “man’s best friend,” providing comfort and affection to children and adults, and the process of caring for and loving an animal promotes healing benefits.
 Hospitals and classrooms are also beginning to encourage the inclusion of pets because of their ability to help children focus.

 Prestigious universities have set up institutes to study this phenomenon, such as the Tufts Institute for Human-Animal Interaction and the Center for the Human-Animal Bond at Purdue University.
 While having pets in a hospital setting used to be considered unsanitary, many children’s hospitals—such as Texas Children’s Hospital and Johns Hopkins All Children’s Hospital—are now including animal-assisted therapy to benefit their patients.
 This is encouraging news to any parents thinking of getting a family pet to benefit their child and reduce their anxiety.

 Pet Therapy: Understanding the Health Benefits of Pets for Anxiety

 Although we don’t need science to tell us how a cuddly puppy can cheer up a family member, research on “pet therapy” confirms what many of us have known all along.
 In fact, even people who say they don’t like animals feel a reduction in anxiety when petting one.
 And studies show children who read to their dogs have less anxiety and better reading skills, especially in those who have poor self-confidence.1 Even more, cuddling with a dog has been shown to release the bonding hormone oxytocin, and lower the stress hormone cortisol, leading to reduced anxiety and increased calmness.2 It can also lower blood pressure, which makes you feel more relaxed.3